 The National Forest Management Act (NFMA) requires proposed projects, including third-party proposals subject to permits or ROW grants, be consistent with the LRMP of the administrative unit where the project would occur.
-When a project is not consistent with the Forest Plan where the project would occur, the FS has the following options: (1) modify the proposed project to make it consistent with the Forest Plan; (2) reject the proposal; (3) amend the Forest Plan so that the project would be consistent with the plan as amended; or (4) amend the Forest Plan simultaneously with the approval of the project so the project (36 CFR 219.15(c)).
+When a project is not consistent with the Forest Plan where the project would occur, the FS has the following options: (1) modify the proposed project to make it consistent with the Forest Plan; (2) reject the proposal; (3) amend the Forest Plan so that the project would be consistent with the plan as amended; or (4) amend the Forest Plan simultaneously with the approval of the project so the project would be consistent with the plan as amended.
+The fourth option may be limited to apply only to the project (36 CFR 219.15(c)).
 The amendment would have to be approved before the FS can issue a letter of concurrence to the BLM.